chalmers-hub/first-week-in-chalmers/content/docs/living/rubbish/index.md

 Rubbish needs to be sorted before throwing away.

-There are four types of rubbish:
+There are six types of rubbish:

 ## Food waste